 Consider the customer feedback survey pipeline: designing a survey, issuing the survey, analyzing the results for insights, and taking action based on those insights.
 We're going to focus on that very last step.
 Taking action based on customer feedback can be a daunting task; here are four ways survey insights can inform your decision making.

-It’s easy to make assumptions about what is and isn’t working with your product.
-But until you receive feedback from your customers, it’s impossible to know for sure.
+Customer feedback is as important to your business as it is to other customers.
+It's easy to make assumptions about what is working and what isn't working.
+Without feedback from your customers, it's impossible to know for sure.
 A well-designed feedback survey should gather customer sentiment on particular attributes of your product, allowing you to better understand your successes and shortcomings.
-There are a number of useful questions that can identify what is and isn’t working:
+There are a number of useful questions that can identify what is and isn't working:

 - Customer Effort score: The customer effort score measures how much difficulty a user experienced when using your product.
 A high score implies that your product is difficult to use.
 Expanding a customer effort question to drill down on the specific elements of your product is a great way to identify where work needs to be done.